Adversarial Dual-Student with Differentiable Spatial Warping for Semi-Supervised Semantic Segmentation: Conclusion

 \section{Conclusion}

 In this work, a novel ADS framework with DGW is proposed specially for semi-supervised semantic segmentation task.
 The proposed DGW is a context-friendly unsupervised data augmentation strategy for unlabeled image perturbation and it is verified to be more effective than existing mechanisms to construct consistency regularization.
 The ADS framework is also validated to be better than the popular Mean-Teacher framework and state-of-the-art performance can be achieved on both PASCAL VOC2012 and Cityscapes datasets.

-Codes and models will be available.
+Recently, self-paced learning (SPL) \cite{kumar2010self,zhang2018spftn,zhang2019leveraging,zhang2020few} is utilized to better exploit the reliable and unreliable labels from the pseudo labels.
+Among them, adversarial-paced learning (APL) \cite{zhang2020few} uses adversarial learning to improve the performance and flexibility of self-paced learning.
+In the future, we would like to improve our adversarial learning based on SPL.

 \ifCLASSOPTIONcaptionsoff

 \fi